alhajee/ckan/doc/contributing/documentation.rst

 again (``sphinx-build doc build/sphinx``) and open the HTML files in a web browser to preview your changes.

-Once your docs are ready to submit to the CKAN project, follow the steps in :doc:`/contributing/pull-requests`.
+Once your docs are ready to submit to the FMLD project, follow the steps in :doc:`/contributing/pull-requests`.

 .. _structure: